Train Once for All: A Transitional Approach for Efficient Aspect Sentiment Triplet Extraction: Conclusion and Future Work

-In this paper, we present an efficient transition pipeline for aspect-opinion pair extraction with linear time complexity \( O(n) \), enhanced by a contrastive learning-based optimization method.
-This approach eliminates the need to directly identify and extract individual tokens, avoiding token-level bias.
-It can be trained on datasets with the most comprehensive coverage of the designed actions, resulting in significant performance improvements across various datasets.
-Specifically, training our model on a well-covered fused dataset enables it to learn robust action combination patterns, leading to superior performance on all datasets.
-Our model surpasses SOTA models on the same fused dataset, setting new benchmarks for AOPE and ASTE tasks.
-This approach not only enhances model efficiency but also demonstrates its effectiveness and versatility in improving performance.
+In this paper, we present an efficient transition pipeline for the extraction of aspects-opinion pairs with linear time complexity \(O(n)\), enhanced by a contrastive-based optimization method.
+This approach obviates the need to directly identify and extract individual tokens, thereby mitigating token-level bias.
+It can be trained on a combination of diverse datasets that offers the most comprehensive coverage of the actions needed, resulting in significant performance improvements across various datasets.
+Specifically, training our model on a well-covered fused dataset enables it to learn robust action patterns, leading to superior performance on all datasets.
+Our model surpasses retrained baseline models on the same fused dataset, establishing new state-of-the-art results for both AOPE and ASTE tasks.

+As transition-based methods have remained relatively less explored in sentiment-related tasks, we believe our work shows a promising direction to employ such methods in aspect-based sentiment analysis.
+Future work can further examine the potential of transition-based models in other sentiment analysis tasks, as well as the generalization ability of these models in situations of multi-domain data.
+It is also important to better understand the cross-domain and multi-domain generalization ability of transition models, by experimentation on more domains, since only two domains are involved in this work.